Targeting Alignment: Extracting Safety Classifiers of Aligned LLMs: Background

 \subsection{Attacks on LLMs}

 LLMs, like any machine learning model, are prone to attacks.
 While several exploits exist (\eg model-stealing~\cite{carliniStealingPartProduction2024}, text misclassification, etc.~\cite{zhuPromptRobustEvaluatingRobustness2024}), the \textit{jailbreak} exploit remains the most prevalent.
 Jailbreak refers to the compliance of an aligned LLM for an unsafe query, as defined by the alignment guidelines.
 Jailbreak attacks fall into one of two threat models: the white-box threat model, in which model parameters are known, and the black-box threat model, in which only access to the output of the model is assumed.
+Beyond their use for malicious behavior, jailbreak attacks are also used to test LLMs before their deployment through red-teaming~\cite{verma2025operationalizing}.